Medical Summary

 WHO—International Travel and Health (current online update, Country List)

-(2020) Malaria risk due almost exclusively to P. vivax exists intermittently throughout the year in some rural areas that are not often visited by tourists.
-Low risk exists in some localities in Chiapas State (Costa).
-Localities with very low risk are situated in the states of Chihuahua, Durango, Nayarit, Quintana Roo and Sinaloa.- Recommended prevention in moderate risk areas: A – Very limited risk of malaria transmission.
+(2022) Malaria risk due almost exclusively to P. vivax exists intermittently throughout the year in some rural areas that are not often visited by tourists.
+These areas are located in the states of Campeche, Chiapas, Chihuahua, and Sinaloa.- Recommended prevention in moderate risk areas: A – Very limited risk of malaria transmission.
 Mosquito bite prevention only.

 CDC—Health Information for International Travel (current online edition)